eSolia/eSolia_2018/content/page/outsourcing/index.en.md

 Whether your needs are simple or complex, eSolia professionals can offer you controlled expert assistance with your IT matters, or take full management responsibility over part or all of your IT operations.

-{{< figure "eSolia-Post-Our-Solutions-Your-Challenges-2.png" Resize "400x" Photo "eSolia's solutions for your challenges" >}}
+{{< figure "eSolia-Post-Our-Solutions-Your-Challenges-2.png" Resize "400x" Graphic "eSolia's solutions for your challenges" >}}

 ## Why should you outsource?